meilisearch/documentation/learn/advanced/known_limitations.md

   ["user = 1", "user = 2", […], "user = 1500", "user = 1501", […], "user = 2000", "user = 2001"]
 ]
 ```

+## Size of numeric fields

+**Limitation:** Meilisearch can only exactly represent integers between -2⁵³ and 2⁵³.

+**Explanation:** Meilisearch stores numbers as double-precision floating-point numbers.
+Hence, it can only exactly represent integers between -2⁵³ and 2⁵³.
+This allows for greater precision and increases the range of magnitudes that can be represented.